viacheslavpopov/LoggingGenerator/README.md

 * Enables output in a dense binary format
 * Enables more effective auditing of log data

 Use is pretty simple.
-A service developer creates an interface type which lists all of the log messages that the assembly can produce.
+A service developer creates a class which lists all of the log messages that the assembly can produce.
-Once this is done, a new type is generated automatically which the developer uses to interactively with an ILogger instance.
+Once this is done, new methods are generated automatically which the developer uses to interact with an ILogger instance.

 The Microsoft.Extensions.Logging.Generators project uses C# 9.0 source generators.
 This is magic voodoo invoked at compile time.
 This code is responsible for finding types annotated with the [LoggerExtensions] attribute and automatically generating the strongly-typed logging methods.

-The strongly-typed methods are generated in two forms:

-* As extension methods on ILogger.
-So a developer does logger.MyCustomLoggingMethod(arg1, arg2, arg3) throughout their code.

-* As an implementations of the interface type defined by the developer.
-This effectively encapsulates the ILogger and allows the developer to use their interface type for logging throughout their code.
-The good part about this approach is that it systematically prevents code from using the non-strongly-type methods on ILogger.
-Using the interface type also tends to produce a better IntelliSense experience overall.

 ## Design Issues